AmyE29/learning-journal/markdown.md

 ## What is a Text Editor?
-A text editor is a tool that lets you write and manage text on a web site
+A text editor is a tool that lets you write and manage text on a web site.

 ### Important features include:
 - code compilation